mnewberry/dotfiles/README.md

 The above will render and display the fragment as a full latex document with a references section and my favorite formatting.
-The `vimrc` also provides a method to call `mtbuild` upon writing any `.mt` files to the disk, to ensure that the pdf on display is corresponds to the file on disk:
+The `vimrc` also provides a method to call `mtbuild` upon writing any `.mt` files to the disk, to ensure that the pdf on display corresponds to the file on disk:

 ```
 host:~/topic $ ls